Ready to respond

 Managing Director, North Herts District Council

 Chris White has been Liberal Democrat councillor for Clarence Ward since 2008 and is currently Leader of the Liberal Democrat Group and Leader of the Council.
-He chairs the council's policy committee and is the lead member for Planning.
+He chairs the Council’s Strategy & Resources Committee and the Planning Policy & Climate Committee.
 Chris qualified as a chartered accountant in 1984.
 He was elected a county councillor in Hertfordshire in 1993 and group leader in 1994.
-Chris is Vice Chair of Hertfordshire Growth Board.
+Chris is Vice Chair of the Hertfordshire Growth Board.

 Leader, St Albans City and District Council